 Mark Ix, Director of US Marketing, Advance Denim

 All denim brands need to have a story to tell about their brand.
-The story is a vital way for consumers to understand the of the brand and the brand’s values.
+The story is a vital way for consumers to understand the merits of the brand and the brand’s values.
 Traditionally, denim brands have focused on stories that revolve around fit, design or heritage, and I think today that paradigm still holds true.

-The difference today is that in order to keep the consumers attention there has to be a sustainable aspect to the story.
+The difference today is that in order to keep the consumer’s attention, there has to be a sustainable aspect to the story.
 Consumers are aware that sustainable and socially responsible manufacturing is important.
-They want brands that are fashionable in the traditional sense but also ecofriendly.
-The best way to reach the consumer is through marketing and stories that that explain both the brands fashion aesthetic and its environmental responsibility.
-Right now I feel that this need for sustainability will clean up the tired old ways of producing denim and usher in a clean, responsible manufacturing future.
+They want brands that are fashionable in the traditional sense but also eco-friendly.
+The best way to reach the consumer is through marketing and stories that that explain both the brand’s fashion aesthetic and its environmental responsibility.
+Right now, I feel that this need for sustainability will clean up the tired old ways of producing denim and usher in a clean, responsible manufacturing future.

-However, as companies push for sustainability as a gateway for manufactures to gain access to brands, it will soon become ubiquitous – and then consumers will see it as a given and not an exception.
+However, as companies push for sustainability as a gateway for manufacturers to gain access to brands, it will soon become ubiquitous – and then consumers will see it as a given and not an exception.
 And when this happens, the stories will return to classic fashion narratives.

 Andrea Samber, Director, Consumer Marketing – Brand Partnerships at Cotton Incorporated

 Shopping for and wearing denim made from natural cotton is a simple entry point to helping close the loop on cotton sustainability.
 Since authentic denim is made from cotton, a natural fiber, it can be recycled and used to create something new.
-At the forefront of this process is Cotton Incorporated’s Blue Jeans Go Green program.
+At the forefront of this process is Cotton Incorporated’s ‘Blue Jeans Go Green’ program.

-With the recycled denim, we work with Bonded Logic, Inc. to create UltraTouch Denim Insulation, a natural cotton fiber insulation.
+With the recycled denim, we work with Bonded Logic, Inc. to create ‘UltraTouch Denim Insulation’, a natural cotton fiber insulation.
 Within our community, we inspire hope and passion by giving back a portion of the recycled product.
 By sharing what we know about cotton fiber and fabrics, and empowering others to recycle them, we are helping consumers understand the importance of checking fiber labels and the impact that this may have on the environment.

 The natural quality of cotton allows the denim to be broken down to its original cotton state.
 When it’s recycled, cotton can be transformed in creative ways that contribute towards a greener world.
 We hope that through the denim recycling program, together we can feel good for acting responsibly to protect our planet and divert textile waste from landfills.

 Most of us have such a personal relationship with our denim, our jeans especially.
 Our program gives people the opportunity to feel good about parting with their jeans at the end of the jeans’ life.
-By recycling them through the program, customers know their jeans will live on as something new starting a new story.
+By recycling them through the program, customers know their jeans will live on as something new – starting a new story.

 Paul Marciano, Chief Creative Officer, Guess